 - Cleaning chemicals: Employees can be hurt by any number of cleaning chemicals through dermal exposure or inhalation.

-- Control of hazardous energy: According to OSHA, hazardous energy includes energy sources such as electrical, mechanical, hydraulic, pneumatic, chemical, or thermal.
+- Control of hazardous energy: Our Denver workers’ compensation attorneys know that according to OSHA, hazardous energy includes energy sources such as electrical, mechanical, hydraulic, pneumatic, chemical, or thermal.
 If someone is servicing any equipment that contains any of these sources, a sudden startup or release of that energy can cause serious injury.

-- Electricity: Custodians often have to clean in and around electrical equipment or power sources, putting themselves as risk of shock injuries.
+- Electricity: Custodians often have to clean in and around electrical equipment or power sources, putting themselves at risk of shock injuries.

-- Ergonomics: Outdated or poorly maintained cleaning equipment present ergonomic challenges for custodial workers, which can lead to repetitive motion and back injuries.
+- Ergonomics: Outdated or poorly maintained cleaning equipment present ergonomic challenges for custodial workers and janitorial safety as a whole, which can lead to repetitive motion and back injuries.

 - Slips and falls: Any time an employee is working with liquid cleaners and/or water, there is an increased risk of a slip and fall injury.